Anomalous thermal relaxation of Langevin particles in a piecewise-constant potential: piecewise-constant potential

 To conclude, by studying how a Brownian particle diffuses on a potential energy landscape, we see how the particle behaves vastly differently depending on the geometry of the potential landscape.
 Intuitively this is to be expected, but what is interesting is that there are particular initial temperatures for which the system relaxes exponentially faster than when starting from other temperatures.
-By studying this phenomenon in our piecewise potential, we see that this behavior is protected by symmetries present in our problem and is robust to perturbations.
+By studying this phenomenon in our piecewise-constant potential, we see that this behavior is protected by symmetries present in our problem and is robust to perturbations.
 Together, these provide intuition on the dynamical behavior of our Brownian particle.
 The described exotic behavior could be considered a topological phase because the system's behavior is topologically protected against perturbations.

-Additionally, out of the three cases which change the Mpemba index, stated in~\ref{sec:gen-remarks}, the phase transitions and the crossing of eigenvalues are properties of the potential and bath only; they do not depend on the initial conditions.
-Thus one could use them to gauge the domains which might yield the Mpemba effect.
+Additionally, out of the three cases which change the Mpemba index, stated in~\ref{sec:gen-remarks}, the phase transitions and the crossing of eigenvalues are properties of the potential and bath only; they do not depend on the initial conditions, while as the eigenvector some changes of direction are significant for specific initial conditions.
+Thus one could use eigenvalue crossings and phase transitions to gauge the domains which might yield the Mpemba effect.
 Such explorations might be useful for experimental and numerical applications.